Project-Prism/Prism-OS/PrismGraphics/README.md

 ﻿# Introduction - PrismGraphics

-PrismgGraphics is the 2D graphics rasterization platform that allows for drawing of text, images, shapes, gradients, and whatever else on a 2D canvas.
+PrismGraphics is the 2D graphics rasterization platform that allows for drawing of text, images, shapes, gradients, and whatever else on a 2D canvas.

 This readme is still in progress, not finished!